Mohamed-Benguerraiche/ansible_aws/README.md

 # ansible_aws
-A repo to test ansible with aws
+A repo to test ansible with aws, download at your own risks...